goromlagche/goromlagche.github.io/_posts/2021-09-01-traversing-a-single-or-an-array-of-objects.md

 end
 ```

-Next lets try to actually fetch the descriptions.
-Since comment can be both a `single object` and an `array of objects`.
-We can use a simple if-else clause for this
+Next, let us try to fetch the descriptions.
+Since comment can be both a `single object` or an `array of objects`.
+We can use a simple if-else clause for this.

 ``` ruby
 def fetch_descriptions_1(raw_data:)